Let me know any thoughts and questions and have a happy Sunday.

 I added a 1mm line of topstitching around the whole outer cuff edge, collar, shoulders, yoke and armhole.

-If you like the look of playing with topstitching you might want to check out this previous newsletter/blog post - The Art of Topstitching
+If you like the look of playing with topstitching, you might want to check out my deep dive into The Art of Topstitching.

 Flat Binding